-From the observed bandwidth limitation of a single DSA situated at about $30 \ GiB/s$ (see Section 3.2.1) and the available memory bandwidth of $65.56 \ GiB/s$, we conclude that a copy task has to be split across multiple DSAs to achieve peak throughput.
+From the observed bandwidth limitation of a single DSA situated at about 30 GiB/s (see Section 3.2.1) and the available memory bandwidth of 65.56 GiB/s, we conclude that a copy task has to be split across multiple DSAs to achieve peak throughput.
 Different methods of splitting will be evaluated.
-Given that our system consists of multiple processors, data movement between sockets must also be evaluated, as additional bandwidth limitations may be encountered [18].
-Beyond two DSA, marginal gains are to be expected, due to the throughput limitation of the available source memory.
+Given that our system consists of multiple sockets, communication crossing between sockets could introduce latency and bandwidth disadvantages [18], which we will also evaluate.
+Beyond two DSA, marginal gains are to be expected, due to the throughput limitation of the available memory.